“I remember walking home from the Hill,” Olivia Troye (C’99) says. “I remember walking home past the Pentagon while it was still on fire.”

-Troye’s full reply ducked the leading Iliad reference in my question.
+Troye’s full reply ducks the leading Iliad reference in my question.

-“[‘Of’] is not my middle name, or anything like that,” Troye said.
+“[‘Of’] is not my middle name, or anything like that,” Troye says.
 The digression had ended.

-“[I began] during a stage when there were not a lot of women serving in the state,” Troye said, “which is partially why I’m so passionate about supporting women and mentoring younger generations and helping them, because I had to navigate a lot of these environments on my own.”
+“[I began] during a stage when there were not a lot of women serving in the state,” Troye says, “which is partially why I’m so passionate about supporting women and mentoring younger generations—and helping them—because I had to navigate a lot of these environments on my own.”

-Troye has a hefty amount of experience in decision–making bodies where men are in the majority—from even Penn’s Undergraduate Assembly to the COVID-19 task force.
+Troye has a hefty amount of experience in decision–making bodies where men are in the majority—from even Penn’s Undergraduate Assembly to the COVID–19 task force.
 She views herself as fortunate to have been able to succeed under such circumstances, and is grateful for her colleagues’ mentorship, which supplemented her own networking abilities and expertise.
-But the Trump White House, Troye said, was a different environment entirely.
+According to Troye, however, the Trump White House was a different environment entirely.